Arkansas Court Records

 How Does Arkansas Divorce Mediation Work?

-The Arkansas judiciary provides an effective option for resolving disputes through mediation.
+The Arkansas judiciary generally provides an effective option for resolving disputes through mediation.
 Unlike when a judge presides over the case, mediation is more flexible and allows both parties to have more control over the outcome of the settlement agreement.
-In this program, the parties involved meeting together with the mediator to find solutions that are acceptable to both sides.
+In this program, the parties involved meet together with the mediator to find solutions that are acceptable to both sides.
 Mediators are neutral and impartial; he or she does not favor or proffer any solution.
 Instead, the parties make every decision and resolve the dispute by working together under the guidance of the mediator.
 However, the mediation agreement is not legally binding on both parties before the judge issues a verdict.
 This informal process is the last opportunity for intending divorcees to have control over the terms of their divorce.
 Consult the directory of certified mediators to find a mediator in Arkansas.

 How Long after Mediation is Divorce Final in Arkansas?